AdaptiveMotorControlLab/WorkspaceTemplate/docs/DEV_GUIDE.md

    - Review the current issues, PRs, and major milestones.
    - Self-assessment: are you blocking anyone?
 If so, work to fix that.
    - No one person is the gate-keeper for the project: work together
-2. **Get a review assigment system in place**
+2. **Get a review assignment system in place**
    - 🟥 Make a flag for **major dev/changes**: all users of the code should agree and sign off (git reviews), and this includes the PI.
-   - 🟧 Make a flag for **user-needs**: this is needed to stop a block -- it might not be perfect, so make an issue to revist later.
+   - 🟧 Make a flag for **user-needs**: this is needed to stop a block -- it might not be perfect, so make an issue to revisit later.
 1 sign off from another user, and go! 🚀
    - 🟩 Make a flag for **minor change**: not breaking, can be changed later, 1 sign off okay

 ### Git Workflow